-This Form 10-K contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-Statements that are not historical facts, including statements about our plans, objectives, beliefs and expectations, are forward-looking statements.
-Forward-looking statements include statements preceded by, followed by or that include the words "believes," "expects," "anticipates," "plans," "estimates," "intends," "projects," "should," "could," "may," "will," "can," "can have," "likely," the negatives thereof or similar words and expressions.
+This Form 10-K, and the documents incorporated by reference in this document, our press releases and oral statements made from time to time by us or on our behalf, may contain "forward-looking statements" within the meaning of the federal securities laws, including Section 27A of the Securities Act of 1933, as amended (or "the Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (or "the Exchange Act").
+In this context, forward-looking statements are not historical facts and include statements about our plans, objectives, beliefs and expectations.
+Forward-looking statements include statements preceded by, followed by, or that include the words "believes," "expects," "anticipates," "seeks," "plans," "estimates," "intends," "projects," "targets," "should," "could," "may," "will," "can," "can have," "likely," the negatives thereof or similar words and expressions.
 These forward-looking statements are contained throughout this Form 10-K, including, but not limited to, statements found in Part I - Item 1 - "Business" and Part II - Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations."

 Forward-looking statements are only predictions and are not guarantees of future performance.
 These statements are based on current expectations and assumptions involving judgments about, among other things, future economic, competitive and market conditions and future business decisions, all of which are difficult or impossible to predict accurately and many of which are beyond our control.
 These predictions are also affected by known and unknown risks, uncertainties and other factors that may cause our actual results to be materially different from those expressed or implied by any forward-looking statement.
 Many of these factors are beyond our ability to control or predict.
+Our actual results could differ materially from the results contemplated by these forward-looking statements due to a number of factors.
 Such factors include, but are not limited to, the following: